-Rainbird was engaged by Taylor Wessing, an international law firm, to work with customers across numerous dynamic industries.
+Rainbird was engaged by Taylor Wessing to work with clients across numerous dynamic industries.

 Taylor Wessing selected Rainbird’s automated decision-making platform because of its ability to apply existing human knowledge to problems, and provide a rationale for every automated judgement made.

-Traditionally, lawyers identify customer needs by manually comparing their circumstances with upcoming changes in legislation.
-This highly repetitive task costs lawyers valuable, non-billable time.
-Like any human task, the process is vulnerable to error.
+Traditionally, lawyers identify client needs by manually comparing their circumstances with upcoming changes in legislation.
+This is a highly repetitive task.
+Like any human task, the process is costly, uses up valuable time for their lawyers and clients, and is vulnerable to error.

 In-house legal departments spend up to 50% of their time renewing contracts as basic as a Non-Disclosure Agreement.
 Automating these kinds of time-intensive manual processes saves countless lawyer-hours.

 Taylor Wessing recognised that Rainbird had the potential to take on much of this process, accurately and rapidly analysing existing opportunities and triaging new enquiries.
-Rainbird is able to consult with customers directly via a chat interface to assess each client’s needs, resulting in an automated pipeline of work.
+Rainbird is able to assess each client’s needs, resulting in an automated pipeline of work.
 This leaves the lawyers to do what they do best, providing a high-quality service to their clients.

-The law firm sought to identify a piece of legislation that would be ideal to trial this concept.
-The timing of the Modern Slavery Act, and the requirements it places on organisations, made this a perfect topic and a great time to deploy a solution.
+The firm identified a piece of legislation that would be ideal to trial this concept.
+The timing of the Modern Slavery Act, and the requirements it places on organisations, made this a great time to deploy a solution.

 The Modern Slavery Act is a piece of legislation that sets out a range of measures on how modern slavery and human trafficking is dealt with in the UK.
 All obligated businesses must publish a ‘slavery and human trafficking statement’ for each financial year.
 The burden on organisations is coming into focus as each organisation faces the financial year-end.

-Taylor Wessing engaged Rainbird to build and deploy a self-assessment tool that can be used by any customer affected by the legislation.
+Taylor Wessing engaged Rainbird to build and deploy a self-assessment tool that can be used by any client affected by the legislation.

 We worked with a team of the firm’s expert lawyers to encode their knowledge of the Modern Slavery Act.
-Together we modelled how customers with different attributes are impacted by different parts of the act, resulting in a knowledge map which is accessible via a chatbot.
+Together we modelled how clients with different attributes are impacted by different parts of the act, resulting in a knowledge map.

-Any customer can now go through a consultative process with the Rainbird-powered chatbot.
-They receive a tailored report clearly describing the level of risk they are exposed to, and the actions required for them to comply with the legislation.
+Any client can now receive a tailored report clearly describing the level of risk they are exposed to, and the actions required for them to comply with the legislation.
 They also receive a statement of work and quotation for any billable services required by Taylor Wessing.

 Unlike other AI solutions, Rainbird provides a rationale for every judgement it makes, which acts as a full audit trail for this automated decisioning.
 Lawyers are able to explore the ‘thinking’ that went into each report, giving them confidence that the logic is being properly and consistently applied, while enabling them to remain in total control of the process as legislation evolves.